|Date of Birth||November 9, 1900|

 Andrew immigrated to Canada in 1923, arriving in Halifax aboard the Caronia on August 18th.
 His occupation was given as draughtsman with intended occupation as harvester out of Winnipeg.
 However Andrew found work as a draughtsman with the Keewatin Lumber Company, taking up residence in Kenora, Ontario.
 He returned to Scotland in the fall of 1925 for six weeks, arriving back in Canada on the 17th of October aboard the Marburn.

-In February 1930 Andrew joined the Kenora Branch of the Canadian Legion, membership card giving discharge date from service as May 1919 in Georgetown, Paisley.
-The 1935 Voters List for Kenora found the family living on 1st Street South with Andrew working as a bookkeeper.
-The family moved to Winnipeg with Andrew working as an auditor and living on Beaverbrook Street in the mid 1940’s.
-By the early 1950’s the family had relocated to Halifax, Nova Scotia, Voters Lists giving Andrew’s occupation as civil servant/auditor and address as George Dauphines Avenue.
-By 1968 Andrew had retired.
+In February 1930 Andrew joined the Kenora Branch of the Canadian Legion, membership card giving discharge date from service as May 1919 in Georgetown, Paisley and rank of Rigger Airship.
+The 1935 Voters List for Kenora found the family living on 1st Street South with Andrew working as a bookkeeper for the local paper mill.
+According to Andrew’s obituary, from there the family moved to Nipigon, Ontario and then to nearby Red Rock to further Andrew’s career in the pulp and paper industry.
+The family moved to Winnipeg in 1942, with Andrew working as an auditor in the office of the Auditor-General of Canada, auditing Commonweath air stations.
+He was transferred to Ottawa in 1945 and in 1950 the family relocated to Halifax, Nova Scotia, Voters Lists giving Andrew’s occupation as civil servant/auditor and address as George Dauphines Avenue.
+Retiring in 1966, Andrew and Flora returned to Ottawa for a number of years before moving to Oakbank, Manitoba in May of 1989 to be near their youngest son Don and family.
 Both individually and as a family the Kilgours made numerous trips to Scotland.
-Their dates of deaths and final resting place are unknown.

 by Judy Stockham